 Authors should draft their review in RevMan, following the guidance provided and the Cochrane Handbook for Systematic Reviews of Interventions.

-Literature search results will be sent to the contact author the Trial Search Coordinator.
+Literature search results will be sent to the contact author by the Cochrane information specialist.

 Study selection - The UGPD Group recommends that the trials included are randomised, pseudorandomised or controlled clinical trials which compare the test intervention with placebo or standard treatment.
 Other types of trials can be used where necessary.
 Selection of studies for inclusion in a review should be performed independently by more than one author.
 The editor assigned to the review will work to resolve differences in study selection between authors.